-It is noted that the two sets of draft amendments, which partially overlap but also include some significant differences on certain issues, are currently being discussed in a process led by the Working Group.
-ODIHR recommends aligning the texts as some positive features are considered by either one of the Drafts (see detailed analysis below).
+It is noted that the Working Group discussed the two sets of draft amendments, which partially overlap but also include some significant differences on certain issues, as reviewed by ODIHR in November 2024.
+The Working Group submitted to ODIHR separate amended versions of the Draft Laws from SNS and CRTA on 16 January 2025.
+While the second set of amendments address some of the recommendations outlined in the ODIHR Informal Comments on the initial drafts (see Sections 8 and 10 for details), ODIHR continues to recommend aligning the texts as some positive features are considered by either one of the Drafts (see detailed analysis below).
+ODIHR further recommends that this harmonization be conducted in a collegial and inclusive manner through a meaningful consultative process.